9×25mm Mauser: Reloading

 Reloadable cartridge cases may be produced by resizing and trimming 9mm Winchester Magnum brass.
 A reasonable starting point for load development would be .38 ACP load data.
 The .38 Super data may possibly be more consistent with the original factory loading, as these had a claimed muzzle velocity of approximately 1,362 fps with a 128 gr bullet.
 The eighth edition of Cartridges of the World has a listing in the entry for 9mm Mauser using a 125 gr bullet with a heavier charge of Blue Dot powder than is normally listed as the maximum for 124 gr jacketed bullets in the .38 Super.
-Old loading data may incorporate more powerful loads than is intended with modern components.
+Using old loading data using modern powders may result in more powerful loads than is intended.
 Excessively strong loads may crack the bolt stop in a Mauser pistol.
-Failure of this part, due to weak recoil springs may cause the bolt to fly back out of the barrel extension into the shooter's eye.
+Failure of this part due to weak recoil springs may cause the bolt to fly back out of the barrel extension into the shooter's face.